I spent 28 years as a reporter and foreign correspondent for the Chicago Tribune. It was a great career—one that I’m proud of.

 That is not just me talking.
-A Gallup and Knight Foundation report published a few months ago entitled: American Views 2020: Trust, Media and Democracy showed a widening gulf between American aspirations for and assessments of the news media.
+A Gallup and Knight Foundation report published two years ago entitled: American Views 2020: Trust, Media, and Democracy showed a widening gulf between American aspirations for and assessments of the news media.

 Gallup &Knight Foundation polled more than 20,000 U.S. adults and found continued pessimism and further partisan entrenchment about how the news media delivers on its democratic mandate for factual, trustworthy information.
-Many Americans feel the media’s critical roles of informing and holding those in power accountable are compromised by increasing bias.
+Many Americans feel the media’s critical role in informing and holding those in power accountable is compromised by increasing bias.

 That is not the way I learned how to practice journalism.